In 1984, a new avocado variety was patented by the University of California and released to growers. It was called Gwen, and it showed great promise.

 Over time it was discovered that Gwen’s habit of dropping fruit disappeared as trees matured.
 One grower told me the phenomenon ended after trees had been in the ground for more than three years.
 Another grower told me it took more like five years for the fruit drop to stop.

-This behavior isn’t unique to Gwen.
+Moreover, this behavior of young trees dropping fruit isn’t unique to Gwen.
 Lamb, a progeny of Gwen, acts the same way.
 Reed and Edranol do too.
-They drop fruit when nearing maturity while the trees are young but grow out of the pattern after a few years.
+They drop fruit when nearing maturity while the trees are young but largely grow out of the pattern after a few years.

 I know some Gwen trees that are decades old, and while they do drop a few fruit in the spring just before harvest time, the amount of drop is comparable to most other varieties.